-\ A sucrament is any coremony producing an obligation, sacredly binding.--Worcester.
-An invisible hand from heaven mingles hearts and souls by strange, secret, and unaccountable conjunctions.--South.
-The mind is God's book, and its healthy attractions are his laws --Austin Kent.
+^{}A sacrament is any ceremony producing an obligation, sacredly binding.- Worcester.
+An invisible hand from heaven mingles hearts and souls by strange, secret, and unaccountable conjunctions.-South.
+The mind is God's book, and its thy attractions are his laws.-Austin Kent.

-"confirm this amity by nuptial knot," society forgets that Lovers are Lovers by mutual attraction which does not ask leave to be, or to cease to be, of any third party; that its effort to "confirm" Love by visible bonds to destroy Magnetic Forces which induce unity; and that Lovers are responsible only for what they, themselves, do. and the -Since the words "right" and "duty" derive their fruits thereof. ethical qualities from our relations to what is essentially reasonable and just, - to the nature of things,\ - legislative "acts" neither create nor annul moral tics.
-As "alone we are born, alone we die, and alone we go up to judgment," so no one can escape from himself; but each must administer the Personal and Collective interests which he or she. embodies.
-Being the authors and umpires of their rights and duties, the sexes weave moral ties by free and conscientious intimacy, and constantly give bonds for their mutual good behaviour.
-Cause and effect are as inseparable in human actions as in the general movements of Nature; choose as you please, the results of the choice you are the responsible author of.
-Relieving one from outer restraint does not lessen, but increases this Personal Accountability : for, by making him Free, we devolve on him the necessity of self-government; and he must respect the rights of others, or suffer the consequences of being an invader.
-In claiming freedom for myself, I thereby am forbidden to encroach.+ When man seeks to enjoy woman's person at her cost, not a Lover, he is a liberline, and she a martyr.
-How dare woman say she loves man, when seeking her own good at his expense?
-Perfect Love "casts out fear," and also sin; if derived from the Greek sinein, to injure, the word sin implies invasion, injury; thus gratification of sexual desire in a way that injures another is not Love, but sin.
-Though they have a right to enjoy themselves at their own cost, yet, if their passion is hurtful, a sense of duty to themselves and others should teach Lovers continence.
+"confirm this amity by nuptial knot," society forgets that lovers are such by mutual attraction which does not ask leave to be, or to cease to be, of any third party; that its effort to "confirm" love by visible bonds tends to destroy the magnetic forces which induce unity; and that lovers are responsible only for what they, themselves, do, and the fruits thereof.
+Since the words "right" and "duty" derive their ethical qualities from our relations to what is essentially reasonable and just,-to the nature of things,-legislative "acts" neither create nor annul moral ties.
+As "alone we are born, alone we die, and alone we go up to judgment," so no one can escape from himself; but each must administer the personal and collective interests which he or she embodies.
+Being the authors and umpires of their rights and duties, the sexes weave moral ties by free and conscientions intimacy, and constantly give bonds for their mutual good be-Cause and effect are as inseparable in human actions as in the general movements of Nature; choose as you please, the results of the choice you are the responsible author of.
+Relieving one from outer restraint does not lessen, but increases, his personal accountability; for, by making him free, we devolve on him the necessity of self-government; and he must respect the rights of others, or suffer the consequences of being an invader.
+In claiming freedom for myself, I thereby am forbidden to encroach.† When man seeks to enjoy woman's person at her cost, not a lover, he is a libertine, and she a martyr.
+How dare weman say she loves man, when seeking her own good at his expense?
+Perfect love "casts out fear," and also sin; if derived from the Greek sinein, to injure, the word sin implies invasion, injury; so the gratification of love in a way that injures another is sinful.
+Though they have a right to enjoy themselves at their own cost, yet, if their passion is hurtful, a sense of duty to themselves and others should teach lovers continence.

-Having its root in the Latin vir, a man, the radical import of the word virtue is manly strength: usage invests it with intelligence to know and power to resist wrong.
-One cannot choose without comparing the objects of choice; without judging for himself what is right, and personally placing himself at the disposal of Reason; hence, Virtue consists in ability to reason correctly, and force of will to obey Thought.
-But, since one cannot choose or act, when mental and physical movement is suppressed, Liberty, occasion, is the primary and indispensable condition of Virtue; while vice originates in stagnant ignorance, which the policy of repression enforces.
+Having its root in the Latin vir, a man, the radical import of the word virtue is manly strength; usage invests it with intelligence to know and power to resist wrong. ‡ One VIRTUE.
+CHASTITY. cannot choose without comparing the objects of choice; without judging for himself what is right, and personally placing himself at the disposal of reason; hence, virtue consists in ability to reason correctly, and force of will to obey thought. since one cannot choose or act, when mental and physical movement is suppressed, liberty, occasion, is the primary and indispensable condition of virtue; while vice originates in stagnant ignorance, which the policy of repression enforces.
 The conscience, feeling, or impres-